mehrabhamidi/distances-matrix/docs/index.md

   * The ID of a Hi-C interaction is defined by concatenating the left fragment ID and the right fragment ID (separated by dash).

-* `testRegions(ROIs, mutational_catalogs)`: Given a set of input genomic regions and a list of mutational catalogues in various cancers, a p-value for each genomic region (in each cancer separately) is calculated which can be used as a measure of how significantly each genomic region is mutated in each cancer (see References for more details).
+* `testRegions(ROIs, mutational_catalogs)`: Given a set of input genomic regions and a list of mutational catalogues in various cancers, a p-value for each genomic region (in each cancer separately) is calculated which can be used as a measure of how significantly each genomic region is mutated in each cancer (see [SomaGene]() paper for more details).

   __inputs__: